AutoVideo: An Automated Video Action Recognition System: AutoVideo System

 \subsection{Primitives and Pipelines}

-While there are many other AutoML systems~\cite{jin2019auto,thornton2013auto,li2020pyodds}, the standard pipeline language used in D3M program provides generic and extendable descriptions for modules and pipelines.
-The interface can be easily adapted to various tasks.
-As such, we build AutoVideo upon D3M infrastructure.
+We build AutoVideo upon D3M infrastructure~\cite{milutinovic2020on,lai2021tods}, which provides generic and extendable descriptions for modules and pipelines.
+The interface can accommodate various modules.
+Here, we provide an overview of the basic concepts.
+More details of the pipeline language can be found in~\cite{milutinovic2020on}.

 \emph{Primitive} is the basic build block.
 It is an implementation of a function with some hyperparameters.
-A \emph{pipeline} is a Directed Acyclic Graph (DAG) consisting of several primitive steps. \emph{Data types}, such as NumPy and ndarrays, can be passed between steps in a pipeline.
-Each of the above concepts is associated with metadata to describe parameters, hyper-parameters, etc. More details of pipeline languages can be found in~\cite{milutinovic2020on}.
-While our current scope focuses on action recognition, the pipeline language allows AutoVideo to be easily extended to support other video-related tasks, which will be our future work.
+A \emph{pipeline} is a Directed Acyclic Graph (DAG) consisting of several primitive steps. \emph{Data types}, such as DataFrame and NumPy Ndarrays, can be passed between steps in a pipeline.
+Each of the above concepts is associated with metadata to describe parameters, hyper-parameters, etc. Following this pipeline language, we wrap each component in AutoVideo (e.g., an action recognition algorithm or an augmentation module) as a primitive with some associated hyperparameters.
+We have so far supported 188 primitives, which are summarized in Table~\ref{tbl:primitives}, where data processing is designed for reading videos and the labels, video processing converts videos into frames, video transformation transforms the videos into the target size through cropping or scaling, video augmentation augments the videos in training, and action recognition trains deep learning models.
+Various pipelines can be constructed by combining these primitives in different ways.
+The genericity of the pipeline language allows AutoVideo to be easily extended to support other video-related tasks in the future.